Obstacles to the Adoption Process

 Searching for Birth Parents

-Whether an adopted child may want to know his or her birth parents does not come up at the time of adoption but the question is worth thinking about early on.
 State laws vary widely on whether adopted children can have access to the names of their biological parents.
-Often those parents do not want contact with the child.
-Even if they do, the situation can be problematic for all parties.
+Older children might feel inclined to access this information.
+In open adoptions, this information is shared.
+Often parents in closed adoptions do not want contact with the child.
+Regardless of the type of adoption, the situation can be problematic for all parties.
 The issue is not really within the scope of this discussion, but adoption agencies and intermediaries should be able to answer questions about it.

 An Attorney Can Help You Hurdle Obstacles to the Adoption Process